What's happened

 Green areas and planting

-This area of New Street will become a ‘garden street’ with social, green areas and planting, complete with integrated seating and artwork.
+This area of New Street has become a 'garden street' with social areas and planting, complete with integrated seating and artwork.
 This attractive, green space supports a café culture, with more options for people to eat and socialise outdoors.

-As well as raised planting areas and trees, we're introducing vertical planters that allow plants to grow up and over the top to create tree-like structures.
-These innovative, space-saving planters can be used in areas where space is required for additional uses such as the pop up markets.
+As well as raised planting areas and trees, we've introduced vertical planters that allow plants to grow up and over the top to create tree-like structures.
+These innovative, space-saving planters can be used in areas where space is required for additional uses such as the pop-up markets.

 Green spaces like these in the town centres help us in our commitment to tackle climate change as they can improve air quality and biodiversity, as well as boosting personal wellbeing.